-- All credits for graduation are completed by the last Wednesday prior to graduation. - All service learning hours have been submitted and accepted by the last Wednesday prior to graduation. - All bills are paid and detentions are served (if assigned). - Students with a cumulative GPA of 3.75 or higher from the 1st semester of 9th grade through the 1st semester of the senior year will earn Highest Honors.
+- All credits for graduation are completed by the last Wednesday prior to graduation. - All service learning hours have been submitted and accepted by the last Wednesday prior to graduation. - All bills are paid and detentions are served (if assigned). - The class valedictorian (highest GPA) and salutatorian (second highest GPA) will be recognized.

-- Students with a cumulative GPA of 3.5 3.749 from the 1st semester of 9th grade through the 1st semester of the senior year will earn High Honors. - Students with a cumulative GPA of 3.00 3.499 from the 1st semester of 9th grade through the 1st semester of the senior year will earn Honors. - Students may earn a purple honor cord recognizing their outstanding service by - doing the following: - 1) Complete 160+ hours of service; 2) Put together a portfolio outlining the different types of service involved; - 3) Meet with a panel to review the hours of service submitted and the portfolio.
-Successful completion of the above will result in the student earning a purple cord for service. - Students entering the military will receive a red, white and blue honor cord from Blue Star Mothers of America in recognition of their willingness to serve our country - Students are not allowed to decorate their graduation wardrobe (caps and gowns). - Graduation exercises are under the control and direction of the High School Principal.
+- Students with a cumulative GPA of 3.75 or higher from the 1st semester of 9th grade through the 1st semester of the senior year will earn Highest Honors. - Students may earn a purple honor cord recognizing their outstanding service by - doing the following:

+1) Complete 160+ hours of service; 2) Put together a portfolio outlining the different types of service involved;

+3) Meet with a panel to review the hours of service submitted and the portfolio.
+Successful completion of the above will result in the student earning a purple cord for service.

+- Students entering the military will receive a red, white and blue honor cord from Blue Star Mothers of America in recognition of their willingness to serve our country - Students are not allowed to decorate their graduation wardrobe (caps and gowns). - Graduation exercises are under the control and direction of the High School Principal.